dashpay/dashcore-node/README.md

 npm install -g bitcore-node-dash
 ```

 Note: For your convenience, we distribute bitcoind binaries for x86_64 Linux and x86_64 Mac OS X. Upon npm install, the binaries for your platform will be downloaded.
-For more detailed installation instructions, or if you want to compile the project yourself, then please see the Bitcore branch of [Bitcoin Core with additional indexing](https://github.com/bitpay/bitcoin/tree/0.12.1-bitcore).
+For more detailed installation instructions, or if you want to compile the project yourself please see [Dash Core v0.12.1.x](https://github.com/dashpay/dash/tree/v0.12.1.x).
-Installation of bitcore-node-dash can also be performed using a Dockerfile.
-Please note that this Dockerfile is still under development and should be considered an 'Alpha' version, see [docker-bitcore_insight_dash](https://github.com/moocowmoo/docker-bitcore_insight_dash) for more details.

 ## Prerequisites

-- Dash Core (v0.12.1.x) with support for additional indexing *(see above)*
+- Dash Core (v0.12.1.x)
 - Node.js v0.10, v0.12, v4 or v5
 - ZeroMQ *(libzmq3-dev for Ubuntu/Debian or zeromq on OSX)*
 - ~20GB of disk storage